rgripper/GumboBindings/README.md

 C# bindings for Gumbo - a pure-C HTML5 parser
 =============

+### Note!
+Package was moved from `Gumbo.Wrappers` to `Gumbo.Bindings`.
+Please, readd the package.

 [Gumbo parser](https://github.com/google/gumbo-parser) bindings using P/Invokes and marshalling.

-You can get it via Nuget: `Install-Package Gumbo.Wrappers`
+You can get it via Nuget: `Install-Package Gumbo.Bindings`

 You will also need to place a native `gumbo.dll` along the wrapper library.
 You can either take one from this repo or compile yourself.